Facebook Lean Canvas: How to Model a Multi-sided Business

 This, again, is not a number pulled out of thin air.

 In 2010, Facebook’s closest rival, Hi5, had an average of 351.2 monthly page views per user.
 MySpace came in at 261.8 monthly page views per user (source).
 Facebook again outperformed both of these with 661.8 monthly page views per user!

 The point is that these ballpark numbers are not that hard to find as your competitors have to (or do) report on them publicly.

 We can now calculate the derivative currency exchange rate or average revenue per user (ARPU):

-- For a list of Facebook’s business metrics definitions, check out this page.
+- Check out this page for a list of Facebook’s business metrics definitions.

-One last input will complete the basic model: the average user life time.
-I’ll assume that we’ll get students signed up as freshmen and keep them for at least the duration they are in college — so 4 years.
+One last input will complete the basic model: the average user lifetime.
+I’ll assume that we’ll get students signed up as freshmen and keep them for at least their college duration — so four years.

-This allows us to calculate the projected average lifetime value of users as:
+This allows us to calculate the projected average lifetime value of users as follows:

 Here’s the completed Lean Canvas with these numbers plugged in:

-Next time, I’ll be extending the simple back of the envelope technique for ballparking direct business models I described in this post to ballparking multi-sided business models where you’ll be able to test whether these numbers are good enough (or not) to start pursuing this business model.
+Next time, I’ll extend the simple back-of-the-envelope technique for ballparking direct business models I described in this post to ballparking multi-sided business models where you’ll be able to test whether these numbers are good enough (or not) to start pursuing this business model.